ashneetrathore/GenGainz/README.md

 Date: May 2025\
 Developer(s): Ashneet Rathore, Josephine Ligatsyah, Allison Yeh

 GenGainz is a full-stack AI-powered web application that creates personalized workout routines based on user demographics and fitness preferences.
-The app leverages AWS services and was developed as a submission for the AWS CloudHacks hackathon hosted at UCI.
+The app leverages AWS services and was developed in a four-day span as a submission for the AWS CloudHacks hackathon hosted at UCI.

 ### :classical_building: ARCHITECTURE
 > [!NOTE]
-> The app was developed in a short, four-day span, so the architecture prioritizes speed of implementation and core functionality.
-The AWS services are no longer active, so the app cannot run live.
+> The AWS services are no longer active, so the app cannot run live.
 For reference, the AWS Lambda function used in the backend has been included in the repo.

 The backend logic is implemented in **Python** and runs entirely within **AWS Lambda**.
 When the user submits the form to generate a workout plan, the browser sends a request that triggers the Lambda function.
 In turn, Lambda responds to confirm that the request is allowed.
 Once the form data is received, Lambda calls the **ExerciseDB API** from RapidAPI to fetch relevant exercises and constructs a prompt based on both the user's input and the retrieved exercises.
 The prompt is then sent to **Amazon Bedrock**, where the **Claude Sonnet LLM** generates a personalized workout routine.
 Finally, the workout plan is returned from the Lambda function to the frontend for display.